WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

     fixed_point<int16_t, -4>(15.5)

-while `demotion` reverses the process, returning a value of a smaller type.
-The functions double and half, respectively, the number of integer and fractional digits available in the value.
+Complimentary function template, `demote`, inverts the process, returning a value of a smaller type.

-The way `promotion` is used similar to the way high and low digits are preserved for precision-critical calculations by first converting values from `float` to `double`.
-To perform the calculations themselves, regular arithmetic operators are then used.

 ### Named Arithmetic Functions

-The following named functions can be used as alternatives to arithmetic operators in situations where the aim is to avoid overflow without falling back on higher-capacity types.
+The following named function templates can be used as alternatives to arithmetic operators in situations where the aim is to avoid overflow without falling back on higher-capacity types.

+    shift_multiply(FIXED_POINT_1, FIXED_POINT_2)
-    safe_multiply(FIXED_POINT_1, FIXED_POINT_2)
+    shift_add(FIXED_POINT_1, FIXED_POINT_2)
-    safe_add(FIXED_POINT_1, FIXED_POINT_2)
+    shift_subtract(FIXED_POINT_1, FIXED_POINT_2)
-    safe_square(FIXED_POINT_1)
-    safe_sqrt(FIXED_POINT_1)
+    shift_square(FIXED_POINT_1)
+    shift_sqrt(FIXED_POINT_1)

+These templates return results whose types have adjusted `EXPONENT` values which prevent overflow in the vast majority of cases.
+The `shift_` function templates have two drawbacks:

-These functions return specializations which are guaranteed to accommodate the result of the operations.
-However, the capacity of the return type is not increased so precision may be lost.
-For
+Firstly, because the capacity of the return type is not increased, precision may be lost.
+For example:
-example:

-    safe_square(fixed_point<uint8_t, -4>(15.9375))
+    shift_square(fixed_point<uint8_t, -4>(15.9375))

 returns `fixed_point<uint8_t, 0>(254)`.
-This result is far closer to the correct value than the result returned by `operator *` - hence the 'safe_' prefix.
+This result is far closer to the correct value than the result returned by `operator *`.

+Secondly, there are rare cases where overflow can still occur due to the nature of twos-compliment binary arithmetic and the *most negative number*.
+For instance, the value of

+    shift_square(fixed_point<int8_t, 0>(-128))

+is zero because 16384 cannot be represented in a `fixed_point<uint8_t, 6>` type.

 ### Overflow and Underflow

-The major disadvantage of `safe_` functions preserving the more significant digits of their input values is that less significant digits are sacrificed.
+The major disadvantage of the way in which `shift_` functions protect the more significant digits is that the less insignificant digits are dropped.
 In the extreme case of underflow, all the bits are lost and the value becomes zero.

 For example,

-    safe_square(fixed_pointuint8_t, 0>(15))
+    shift_square(fixed_point<uint8_t, 0>(15))

 causes the object to be flushed to zero.